 A different rationale must be employed to assess the actions of public officials who are only indirectly accountable to voters: Regulators and federal judges usually do not fear public retaliation in the polls, but elected officials who nominate and appoint unpopular regulators and judges do, providing some form of indirect oversight.
 This means that once appointed, regulators and judges are relatively freer than elected officials to follow their ideological inclinations/personal beliefs in implementing policies or even to make decisions that benefit them personally, for example, by making themselves more attractive to future employers.
-This relative freedom reflects the specific characteristics of each position and how strict is political oversight.
+This relative freedom reflects the specific characteristics of each position and the stringency of political oversight.
 The existence of these processes changes incentives and shapes policymaking.
 On the one hand, transferring the decision to a body of experts only indirectly accountable to voters could be a way to hide this decision from the public, a move especially appealing when the decision is unpopular.
 On the other, one cannot presume that just because a decision is transferred to a more technocratic body, it is necessarily against the interest of the broader public, and neither do we—there are many efficiency reasons why technical decisions are delegated to experts.

 In general, interest groups can influence expert policymaking through at least three different mechanisms, which differ in how democratically accountable they are.
-The first, often assumed in early public choice work, is that these groups can exploit regulators’ conscious acts to maximize their prospect of obtaining a well-paying job in the private sector after they leave government.
+The first, often highlighted in early public choice work, is that these groups can exploit regulators’ conscious acts to maximize their prospect of obtaining a well-paying job in the private sector after they leave government.
 This is the traditional revolving-door/lobbying mechanism through which firms “acquire” regulation.
 It is certainly not democratically accountable and has been documented in both the popular press and in academia more generally.

-The second, which one may call “epistemological regulatory capture”, reflects a process through which experts enact policies after being disproportionally exposed to some ideas/data that benefit interest groups at the expense of the public.
+The second, which one may call “epistemological regulatory capture”, reflects a process through which experts enact policies after being disproportionally exposed to ideas or data that benefit interest groups at the expense of the public.
 Epistemological capture can take place even in a world where experts are independent and well-intended, as special interest groups exploit large information asymmetries between industry and regulators to push their agenda.
 Theoretically speaking, it is a manifestation of Aghion and Tirole’s model of authority in principal-agent relations, in which a principal has formal authority to make a decision (the right to decide), but an agent has real authority (the effective control over the decision) because such decision requires information in the possession of the agent.
 Interestingly, regulators know about this imbalance and can be generally suspicious about the information directly provided by companies.
 That is why interest groups rely on indirect mechanisms such as their control over datasets and influence over academics; financial resources and donations to NGOs and think tanks, control over human capital, sponsorship of training programs, and even influence over media coverage to convince regulators that a decision that benefits the interest group is in the public’s best interest.
 Epistemological capture is unlikely to be democratically accountable, as it partially relies on control over information and discourse, but exceptions may exist.
-In addition, it is hard to detect—experts are usually acting in good-faith—making it likely more pervasive but no less dangerous to general welfare than the traditional one.
+In addition, it is hard to detect—experts are usually acting in good faith—making it likely more pervasive but no less dangerous to general welfare than the traditional one.